abpy/improved-sapling-tree-generator/README.md

 * 'Conical' shape is narrower at tip like real conifers
 * Curvature variation now bends branches in multiple directions and increases along length of branch
 * Auto curve handles is now enabled for branch splits
+* fixed how child branch start points are calculated

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree